LUCK LEAVES TOWN

-Valtteri Bottas remains within a single win of catching Kimi Raikkonen and nailing his place in the top forty F1 drivers of all time despite another second place on Sunday.
+Valtteri Bottas remains a single win from catching Kimi Raikkonen and nailing his place in the top forty F1 drivers of all time despite his third on Sunday.
+A full ten second pit stop guaranteed his unhappy result.

-His battle throughout 2020 has been with US World Champion Phil Hill.
-Canadian world champion Jacques Villeneuve is next up the road.
+His battle through 2020 was with US World Champion Phil Hill.
+Canadian World Champion Jacques Villeneuve is next up the road.

-With nine wins from his 152 starts he is in position 43 on the Sports Annual table.
-His career win rate is 17.333 starts per win and he scores a handsome 2.698 (adjusted) points per race.
+With nine wins from his 157 starts he is in position 43 on the table.

 Finland has for years punched well above its weight producing race winners and world champions.
 Below is how Finnish winners' careers stack up under the Sports Annual microscope.